ianeaa/Spotify2023_Exploratory-Data-Analysis/README.md

   ![trackpermonth](https://github.com/user-attachments/assets/50378ed4-28fa-4fdc-a0ab-8e83a916d2ac)

 ***Discussion:***
-The year 2022 was the year when the highest number of song tracks were released.
-The months where there was the highest amount of releases are January, probably because it is a new year, to begin with, and next is the month of May.
-The month with the lowest release is the month of August.
+The year 2022 was when the highest number of song tracks were released.
+The month where there was the highest amount of releases is January, probably because it is a new year, to begin with, and next is the month of May, dipping down to the month with the lowest release, which is the month of August.
+However, it can be observed that in September, the number of releases started to increase again.

 ### *5. Genre and Music Characteristics 🎵*
 - Correlation between streams and the given musical attributes in the data